Click Images to expand.

 A letter mailed in 1986 claiming to be from the Zodiac Killer detailed a further crime in Sacramento, extremely close to the murders of these two young women.
 The letter seemingly described the murders of Koy Ien Saechao (48) and Choy Fow Salee (40), as they rested in their parked car by a Sacramento freeway.
 See here.

 It cannot be known for certain, but the Fairfield Letter seems to be suggesting a link to the Lake Berryessa attack on September 27th 1969, the only crime committed thus far with a knife.
 It was always questioned why the Zodiac failed to brag about his theatrical crime on the shoreline of Lake Berryessa, after all, it was his most daring to date.
 There is no definitive answer, but one thing the Zodiac Killer never foresaw, was that he was to leave a surviving witness, in Bryan Hartnell.
 He could have bragged endlessly about this crime, but in hindsight his failure to kill both victims actually played right into his hands.
 The detailed account of Bryan Hartnell, the description of the killer's costume and the extensive newspaper accounts gave him all the publicity he could ever have wished for.
 What more was there to add.
-However, newspaper accounts were starved of the full details, in that the 'by knife' writing on the car door of Bryan Hartnell's car was withheld, probably to flush out the real killer from any subsequent hoaxers, and the December Fairfield Letter may be one example.
+However, newspaper accounts were starved of the full details, in that the 'by knife' writing on the car door of Bryan Hartnell's car was withheld, probably to flush out the real killer from any subsequent hoaxers, and the December Fairfield Letter may be one such example.